lancewf/whaledisentanglement/src/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 3.3.1 =
+* Fixed a typo in the backup link
+* Added instructions on how to add a free SSL certificate

+= 3.3 =
+* Updated SSL activated notice
+* Updated readme

+= 3.2.9 =
+* Fixed a bug where the redirect to settings page would abort SSL activation, not writing the wp-config fix on new installs
+* Fixed typo in force-deactivate notice

+= 3.2.8 =
+* Added redirect to settings page after activating SSL
+* Improved dashboard SSL certificate check by using the is_valid() check from rsssl_certificate instead of relying on site_has_ssl
+* Updated activation notice
+* Updated settings page sidebar styling and links

+= 3.2.7 =
+* Updated switch_to_blog function in to a backwards compatible version for older WP installations
+* Updated review notice
+* Improved .htaccess not writeable notice for Bitnami installations to show htaccess.conf location
+* Updated green lock to secure lock text
+* Removed border for dashboard sidebar button
+* Activate some security headers by default when pro is enabled

+= 3.2.6 =
+* Optimized plusone count function
+* Disabled Javascript redirect by default
+* Fixed a bug in the setting highlight function where an undefined setting name could cause a warning

+= 3.2.5 =
+* Fixed typo in trace_log() function call

+= 3.2.4 =
+* Improved and added dashboard notices
+* Improved debug logging
+* Added option to dismiss all Really Simple SSL notices
+* Fixed a bug where other plugins buttons had their style reset

+= 3.2.3 =
+* Added right-to-left text support
+* Show a plusone behind the notice that generated it
+* Added a dismiss text link to dismissible notices
+* Added highlighting to .htaccess redirect option after clicking on dashboard link
+* Added option to dismiss all notices
+* Added site health notice

+= 3.2.2 =
+* Fix: some single sites setup were having issues with multisite files being included.

+= 3.2.1 =
+* Fix: error in regex, cause a fatal error in cases where a plus one already was showing in the settings menu

+= 3.2 =
+* Added update counter to Settings/SSL menu item if recommended settings aren't enabled yet
+* Added WP-CLI support
+* Tweak: made some dashboard items dismissible
+* Tweak: added link on multisite networkwide activation notice to switch function hook to fix conversions hanging on 0%
+* Tweak: required WordPress version now 4.6 because of get_networks() version

+= 3.1.5 =
+* Fix: fixed a bug where having an open_basedir defined showed PHP warnings when using htaccess.conf

+= 3.1.4 =
+* Tweak: added support for Bitnami/AWS htaccess.conf file
+* Tweak: multisite blog count now only counts public sites
+* Tweak: changed rewrite rules flush time to 1-5 minutes
+* Tweak: improved multisite site count

+= 3.1.3 =
+* Tweak: no longer shows notices on Gutenberg edit screens
+* Tweak: updated Google Analytics with link to SSL settings page
+* Fix: multisite blog count now only counts public sites

+= 3.1.2 =
+* Tweak: added cool checkboxes
+* Tweak: .well-known/acme-challenge/ is excluded from .htaccess https:// redirect
+* Tweak: implemented transients for functions that use curl/wp_remote_get()
+* Tweak: improved mixed content fixer detection notifications
+* Tweak: removed review notice for multisite

+= 3.1.1 =
+* Fix: Multisite network wide activation/deactivation cron not saving settings because user capability not set this early in the process.

+= 3.1 =
+* Fix: fixed a bug in certificate detection
+* Tweak: added HTTP_X_PROTO as supported header
+* Tweak: split HTTP_X_FORWARDED_SSL into a variation which can be either '1' or 'on'
+* Tweak: improved certificate detection by stripping domains of subfolders.
+* Tweak: Multisite bulk SSL activation now chunked in 200 site blocks, to prevent time out issues on large multisite networks.
+* Tweak: a 'leave review' notice for new free users

 = 3.0.5 =
 * Fix: untranslatable string made translatable.